 The 85/385 Gateway Project in Greenville, South Carolina is expected to be “a premiere engineering achievement resulting in a signature infrastructure project that will make a positive difference to all of those who travel the Upstate.”
-Joint venture contractor Flatiron-Zachry began construction activities in February 2016 and will continue until 2020.
+Joint venture contractor Flatiron-Zachry looks forward to creating a postive change to a busy traffic area for years to come.

 The SCDOT says this major undertaking – which includes ten new bridge structures (two flyovers) – will improve safety for the traveling public, provide a financial boost to the local economy and increase the capacity of the interchange so it may function more efficiently for many years to come.
 The improvements will create a new interchange within the general footprint of the current interchange by staging construction of the new lanes, ramps and bridges while maintaining traffic.
 And that’s where the GTC-1200 plays a starring role.